c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the following example, the _multiplexing I/O model_ is implemented in an echo server Java NIO API.

-During the initialization, multiple _ServerSocketChannel_ objects, that are configured in the non-blocking mode, are registered by the _SelectableChannel.register_ method on the single _Selector_ object.
-During that the _SelectionKey.OP_ACCEPT_ argument is used to specify that the event of connection acceptance is interesting.
+During the initialization, many _ServerSocketChannel_ objects, that are configured in the non-blocking mode, are registered on the same _Selector_ object with the _SelectionKey.OP_ACCEPT_ argument to specify that an event of connection acceptance is interesting.

+<sub>Indication of a selection key that a channel is ready for some operation category is a hint, but not a guarantee.</sub>

 In the main loop, the _Selector.select_ method blocks until at least one of the registered events occurs.
 Then the _Selector.selectedKeys_ method returns a set of the _SelectionKey_ objects for which events have occurred.
 Iterating through the _SelectionKey_ objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which sockets objects (_ServerSocketChannel, SocketChannel_) have been associated with that event.

-When a _SelectionKey_ indicates that the connection acceptance event has happened, it’s made a non-blocking _ServerSocketChannel.accept_ call.
-After that the created _SocketChannel_ object is configured in the non-blocking mode and is registered on the same _Selector_ object with the _SelectionKey.OP_READ_ argument to specify that now the event of reading is interesting.
+When a _SelectionKey_ object indicates that a connection acceptance event has happened, it’s made the _ServerSocketChannel.accept_ call (which can be a non-blocking) to accept the connection.
+After that a new _SocketChannel_ object is configured in the non-blocking mode and is registered on the same _Selector_ object with the _SelectionKey.OP_READ_ argument to specify that now an event of reading is interesting.

-<sub>Indication of a selection key that a channel is ready for some operation category is a hint, but not a guarantee.</sub>

-When a _SelectionKey_ indicates that the read event has happened, it’s made a non-blocking _SocketChannel.read_ call to read data from the _SocketChannel_ object into a new _ByteByffer_ object.
-After that, the _SocketChannel_ object is registered on the same Selector object with the _SelectionKey.OP_WRITE_ argument to specify that now the event of write is interesting.
-Additionally, the _ByteBuffer_ object is used during the registration as an _attachment_.
+When a _SelectionKey_ object indicates that a read event has happened, it’s made a the _SocketChannel.read_ call (which can be a non-blocking) to read data from the _SocketChannel_ object into a new _ByteByffer_ object.
+After that, the _SocketChannel_ object is registered on the same _Selector_ object with the _SelectionKey.OP_WRITE_ argument to specify that now an event of write is interesting.
+Additionally, this _ByteBuffer_ object is used during the registration as an _attachment_.

-When a _SelectionKeys_ indicates that the write event has happened, it’s made a non-blocking _SocketChannel.write_ call to write data

-data to the _SocketChannel_ object from the _ByteByffer_ object, extracted from the _SelectionKey.attachment()_ method.
+When a _SelectionKeys_ object indicates that a write event has happened, it’s made the _SocketChannel.write_ call (which can be a non-blocking) to write data to the _SocketChannel_ object from the _ByteByffer_ object, extracted from the _SelectionKey.attachment()_ method.
+After that, the _SocketChannel.cloase_ call closes the connection.

-After every read and write operation the _SelectionKey_ object is removed from the set of the _SelectionKey_ objects to prevent its reuse.
-But the _SelectionKey_ object for connection acceptance is not removed to have the ability to make a next connection acceptance.

 ```
 public class NioMultiplexingEchoServer {

    public static void main(String[] args) throws IOException {
-       final int ports = 7;
+       final int ports = 8;
        ServerSocketChannel[] serverSocketChannels = new ServerSocketChannel[ports];

        Selector selector = Selector.open();